fernskers/CCNA/notes.md

 This is called a 'floating static route'
 The route will be inactive (not in the routing table) unless the route learned by the dynamic routing protocl is removed.

+Routing Information Protocol (industry standard) - RIP Distance vector IGP (uses routing-by-rumor logic to learn/share routes) Uses hop count as its metric.
+One router = one hop (bandwidth is irrelevant!)
+The maximum hop count is 15 ( anything more than that is considered unreachable) Has three versions:
+  RIPv1 and RIPv2, used for IPv4
+  RIPng (RIP Next Generation), used for IPv6

+Uses two message types:
+  Request: To ask RIP-enabled neighbor routers to send their routing table
+  Response: To send the local router's routing table to enighboring routers

+By default, RIP-enable routers will share their routing table every 30 seconds

+RIPv1:
+- only advertises classful addresses (Class A, Class B, Class C)
+- doesn't support VLSM, CIDR
+- doesn't include subnet mask information in advertisements (Response messages) 10.1.10/24 will become 10.0.0.0 (Class A address, so assumed to be /8) 172.16.192.0/18 will become 172.16.0.0 (Class B address, so assumed to be /16) 192.168.1.4/30 will become 192.168.1.0 (Class C address, so assumed to be /24)
+- message are broadcast to 255.255.255.255

+RIPv2:
+- supports VLSM, CIDR
+- includes subnet mask information in advertisements
+- messages are multicast to 224.0.0.9

+Broadcast messages are delivered to all devices on the local network.
+Multicast messages are delivered only to devices that have joined that specific multicast group

+configuring rip:
+*router rip*
+*version 2* (preferable version of RIP)
+*no auto-summary* (converts networks routers advertise to classful networks) *network x.x.x.x* (network network command is classful, it will convert to classful networks)

+The **network** command tells the router to: look for interfaces with an IP address that is in the specified range active RIP on the interfaces that fall in the range form adjacencies with connected RIP neighbors advertise the network prefix of the interface (NOT the prefix in the network command) The OSPF and EIGRP network commands operate in the same way.

+*passive-interface <interface>* (tells the router to stop sending RIP advertisements out of the specified interface) *default-information originate* (share deafult routes with neighbors) *show ip protocols*

+EIGRP (Enhanced Interior Gateway Routing Protocol)
+- Was Cisco priopretary, but Cisco has now published it openly so other vendors can implemnt it on their equipment
+- Considered an 'advanced' / 'hybrid' distance vector routing protocol
+- Much faster than RIP in reacting to changes in the network
+- Does not have the 15 'hop-count' limit of RIP
+- Sends messages using multicast address 224.0.0.10
+- Is the only IGP that can perform unequal-cost load-balancing (by default it performs ECMP load-balancing over 4 paths like RIP)

+EIGRP configuration:
+*router eigrp <AS #>* The AS number must match between routers, or they will not form an adjacency and share route information.
+*no auto-summary* auto summary will advertise classful networks, disable this bs *passive-interface <interface>*
+*network x.x.x.x* The network command will assume a classful address if you don't specify the mask *network x.x.x.x <wildcard-mask>*

+EIGRP uses a wildcard mask instead of a regular subnet mask.
+A wildcard mask is basically an 'inverted' subnet mask.
+All 1s in the subnet mask are 0 in the equivalent wildcard mask.
+All 0s in the subnet mask are 1 in the equivalent wildcard mask.